 RUN THE COMPANY

 In order for control for you to sustain control of your new business, you may need to use your own capital instead of taking money from investors.
-This may imply that you will have less financial resources to get your venture off the ground and constantly increase its value.
+This may imply that you will have fewer financial resources to get your venture off the ground and constantly increase its value.
 But at the same time, you will be still in a position of running the company yourself.

 If power is your motivator rather than wealth: